 are certain taboos that few filmmakers will breach.
 Killing kids is one

-any movie that will shock even the most jaded connoisseur of extreme
+moments in any movie that will shock even the most jaded connoisseur of

 on this list.
 Adjust your outrage-meters accordingly and settle in for

 ten of the best minor murders ever committed to celluloid.